Eeshau/Simplify-PitCSC-DiscordBot/README.md

 https://discord.com/api/oauth2/authorize?client_id=1123355241363030079&permissions=3072&scope=bot

 ---------------------------------------------------------------------------------------------------------------------
-## Set Up completly new bot
+## Set up completly new bot
 python3 -m pip install requests
 pip3 install discord
 pip3 install python-dotenv

-If starting with a new bot follow similar steps as this tutorial to get a new bot set up: https://www.youtube.com/watch?v=0g-Ln8Zm-jg
+If starting with a new bot, follow similar steps as this tutorial to get the new bot set up: https://www.youtube.com/watch?v=0g-Ln8Zm-jg

 1. Invite the bot to a server